-The week-long event which takes place in July extends a warm invitation to all categories of golfer to compete in the many OPEN competitions held throughout the week: ladies singles, men’s fourball, juvenile singles, senior men’s 3BBB, ladies scramble, mens singles, mixed foursomes and mens and ladies 3BBB classic.
+The week-long event extends a warm invitation to all categories of golfer to compete in the many OPEN competitions held throughout the week: ladies singles, men’s fourball, juvenile singles, senior men’s 3BBB, ladies scramble, mens singles, and mens’ and ladies 3BBB classic.

 JACK LYNCH MEMORIAL OPEN WEEK